marichka-dobko/reverse-English/README.md

 # Training a T5 model to reverse English news articles

+In this repository a pre-trained T5 model is finetuned to reverse the news articles.
+A custom developed dataset is used for this task.

 ## Dataset
-The used dataset is AG news.
+The dataset used for this task is AG news.
 It's a collection of more than 1 million news articles gathered from more than 2000 news sources.
 For more information please refer to this [website](https://huggingface.co/datasets/ag_news).

+The training part of AG news was split into train and dev sets with 0.8 to 0.2 ratio respectively.
-The train/validation split for all experiments was the following: Train: 96,000 articles, Validation: 23,999 articles.
+The resulting train/validation split for all experiments was the following: Train: 96,000 articles, Validation: 23,999 articles.

 ## Model
 The architecture used in these experiments is T5 encoder-decoder model pre-trained on a